signetlabdei/lorawan/README.md

 - `complete-network-example`
 - `network-server-example`

-Examples can be run via the `./waf --run example-name` command.
+Examples can be run via the `./ns3 run example-name` command.

 ## Contributing ##